 - For cats of all ages

 Nutri-Vet offers an anti-hairball gel suitable for all feline breeds and ages.

 It not only promotes healthy skin and coat but also works wonders against hairballs.
 With Vitamin B12, natural oils, catnip extract, sodium, riboflavin, and potassium, it offers healthy proteins and fibers.
 The gel can be either given orally or applied on the paws to stimulate the interest of your furball.

 It comes in two flavors – chicken and salmon – in a 3-oz tube, which you can get at an affordable price.

-Always consult with your vet prior to administering any medications and laxatives to your feline furball, even if it seems healthy.
-Don’t ever neglect its well-being and don’t put off a scheduled check-up.
+Always consult with your vet before administering any medications and laxatives to your feline furball, even if it seems healthy.
+Don’t put off a scheduled check-up.
 And most of all – don’t underestimate the damage hairballs can cause, even to a short-haired feline.